DataDog/datadog-agent/pkg/diagnose/README.md

 # package `diagnose`

-This package is used to register and agent diagnostics which validates various aspects of agent installation, configuration and run-time environment.
+This package is used to register and run agent diagnostics which validates various aspects of agent installation, configuration and run-time environment.

 ## Running ```agent diagnose all```
 Details and command line options are specified in [```agent diagnose```](cmd/agent/subcommands/diagnose/README.md) command